The general indication from forecast models and current climate signals is that a relatively mild and wet November-January is likely.

-- Storms: The frequency of storms moving in from the North Atlantic is likely to be around or greater than average
+- Storms: Indications are that the frequency of storms moving into the UK from the North Atlantic will most likely be around or above average during the three-month period.

 To read the full report, which explains some of the factors that may influence the next 3 months of UK weather conditions, click on the link below:

 For more information please email firstname.lastname@example.org.
 And if you would like to subscribe to our free weather forecasts, seasonal forecasts, weather news or product updates please visit our subscription page.